-While some people cope by getting support from their family and friends, or by getting help with other issues in their lives, others need clinical care and treatment, which could be from the NHS, support groups or charities.
+Some people cope with support from family and friends, or by getting help with other issues in their lives.
+Others need clinical care and treatment, which could be from the NHS, support groups or charities.

 Although it's completely normal to experience anxiety or depression after traumatic events, this can be tough to deal with.

-Furthermore, the culture of the armed forces can make seeking help for a mental health problem appear difficult.
+Furthermore, the culture of the armed forces can make getting help for a mental health problem appear difficult.

 Some people may not experience some of these symptoms until a few years after leaving the armed forces.

-They may also delay seeking help for a number of reasons, such as thinking that they can cope, fear of criticism, or feeling that NHS therapists won't understand.
+They may also delay getting help for a number of reasons, such as thinking they can cope, fear of criticism, or feeling that NHS therapists will not understand.

 Read more about the symptoms of depression.

 If you think you or your partner may be experiencing mental health difficulties, you can get expert help from the NHS Veterans' Mental Health Transition, Intervention and Liaison Service (TILS) or the NHS Veterans' Mental Health Complex Treatment Service (CTS).